SagnikSaha01/SagnikSaha01/README.md

 # Hi, I'm Sagnik! 👋

 ## 🎓 About Me
-I'm a Computer Science student at **NC State University** (Class of 2027) with a **3.9 GPA** and Dean's List recognition.
-I'm passionate about full-stack development, machine learning, and building innovative solutions that solve real-world problems.
+I'm a Computer Science student at **NC State University** and am passionate about full-stack development, machine learning, and building innovative solutions that solve real-world problems.
 Currently working as a Full Stack Developer at NC State's IT Engineering Department and as a Software Engineer at the Liquid Rocketry Lab.

-With experience at **MetLife** and multiple award-winning hackathon projects, I specialize in creating scalable web applications and leveraging AI/ML to build intelligent systems.

 ## 💻 Technical Skills
 - **Languages:** Java, Python, JavaScript, C, SQL, HTML, CSS